Masihan317/CS526-Project/README.md

 cd CS526-Project
 ```

+From here, you actually have 2 options to run the application locally.
+We provide an option to to run the frontend and backend separately, and an option to build the frontend (with the super powerful and beautiful ability of Vite) and then run the application as a whole in the root directory.
+That is why we have package.json files in both the root and the frontend/backend directory.

+### Option A (Separate Frontend && Backend)

 2. Frontend Setup

+Move into the `/frontend` directory and install the node modules.
+You can then run the frontend.
 The Vite config file sets the default frontend port to 5000 but this number can be changed to fit your needs.
 ```
 cd frontend
 npm install